Sheki halva

 Sheki halva (Şəki halvası) or Sheki pakhlava (Şəki paxlavası) is a type of dessert specific to the Sheki region of Azerbaijan.

 Origin

-The Sheki type of halva is thought to have originated in ancient Mesopotamia.

 Origin stories include that it was prepared by cooks of the Sheki khan, who loved sweet desserts and ordered his cooks to make something very sweet.
-The cooks prepared Sheki halva and it became very popular in this region.
-Another story explains it halva came via Mashadi Huseyn, a merchant from Tabriz, who came to Sheki and spread the recipe.
+The cooks then prepared Sheki halva, and it became very popular in this region.
+Another story explains that halva emerged via Mashadi Huseyn, a merchant from Tabriz, who came to Sheki and spread the recipe.

 Ingredients

 The main ingredients are rice flour, sugar, peeled hazelnuts, coriander seeds, cardamom, and saffron.
 Traditionally the rice flour must be ground in a water mill.

 Preparation

 Sheki pakhlava is made by pastry professionals, known as halvachi, and is not traditionally made at home.
 It is a daylong process.